What Is Anaerobic Digestion (Biogas)?

 In Europe there are 100% corn silage and 100% sugar beet pulp digesters.
 American digesters usually co-digest manure with food processing waste.

-Manure transformed by oxygen free digester process into odorless, pathogen free, bedding for cows.
+Manure transformed by oxygen free biogas process into odorless, pathogen free, bedding for cows.

 What benefit does an anaerobic digester provide?

-The revenue streams from a biogas plant are diverse and to some degree depend on the ingenuity of the digester owner or developer.
-As mentioned, electricity or natural gas can be produced and sold.
-The heat from the generator can be utilized in buildings located near the digester and can offset heating costs in cold weather climates.
+The revenue streams from a biogas plant are diverse and identifying them depends on the ingenuity of the digester owner and developer.
+Green electricity or renewable natural gas can be produced and sold.
+The heat from the generator can be utilized in buildings located near the anaerobic digester offsetting heating costs in cold weather climates.

-The excess solids can also be sold to nurseries as soil amendment.
-The separated solids are pathogen free which reduces costly mastitis infections.
-It keeps somatic cell counts low.
+The excess solids can also be sold to nurseries as peat moss replacement and compost.
+The material is pathogen free which reduces costly mastitis infections.
+When used fresh, it keeps somatic cell counts low.

-In at least one case a farmer takes dried solids, presses them in a mold and sells the resulting “cow pots” for household plants!
+In at least one case a farmer takes dried digested solids, presses the solids in a mold to make “cow pots” as plant holders!